Loli (district)

-Loli, historically also known as Lauli, is a district (kecamatan) in West Sumba Regency, East Nusa Tenggara province, Indonesia.
-The district consists of nine villages and five urban villages (kelurahan) and has its seat in Doka Kaka village.
-The district has a total area of 132.36 km2 and has a population of 38,932 as of 2020.
-The most populous village in the district is Soba Wawi, which has a population of 6,902 people, while the most densely populated village is Wee Karou with density of 731.67 people per square kilometer.
+Loli, historically also known as Lauli, is a district (kecamatan) of West Sumba Regency, East Nusa Tenggara Province, Indonesia.
+The district consists of nine rural villages (desa) and five urban villages (kelurahan) and has its seat in Doka Kaka village.
+The district has a total area of 132.36 km2 and had a population of 41,610 as at mid 2022.
+The most populous village in the district is Soba Wawi, which had a population of 6,092 people in 2020, while the most densely populated village was Wee Karou with a density of 731.67 people per square kilometre.
 The district is the site of Gollu Potto, a statue of Jesus which is one of the main landmarks of the regency itself and the largest in the island of Sumba.

 History

 The district shares its name with the Loli clan residing in the town of Waikabubak (today a separate district) and the Loli countryside.
 Historically, it was also spelled as Lauli, a term which applied to the area.

 In precolonial times, the kabihu were autonomous groups without a central government, maintaining relations with each other through marriages and ritualized dispute settlement.

 The disruption of such rituals, together with corruption, has been cited as a probable cause for the "Bloody Thursday" (kamis berdarah), a battle fought in and around Waikabubak between members of the Loli and Wewewa clans on 5 November 1998, shortly after the Fall of Suharto.

-It involved several thousand men, and officially resulted in the destruction of 891 houses and 26 deaths, although causalties are estimated to have been much higher.
+It involved several thousand men, and officially resulted in the destruction of 891 houses and 26 deaths, although casualties are estimated to have been much higher.

-Years later, during the elections for regent in June 2005, candidates from both Loli and Wewewe groups participated peacefully, which has been called a "public symbol of reconcilliation".
+Years later, during the elections for regent in June 2005, candidates from both Loli and Wewewe groups participated peacefully, which has been called a "public symbol of reconciliation".